-What is the Go To Special function in Excel?
+Below is an overview of how to use the Go To Special function in Excel to improve your speed.

 Below is an example of how to select all hardcoded (constant) numbers in a financial model.